abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 ## Conclusion

 This document explains how to split your databases and manage your database migrations of your solution for Entity Framework Core.
 In brief, you need to have a separate migration project per different databases.

+## Source Code

+You can find the source code of the example project referenced by this document [here](https://github.com/abpframework/abp/tree/dev/samples/EfCoreMigrationDemo).
+However, you need to read and understand this document in order to understand the example project's source code.